 One of AT's most concerning critical risks is the threat of violence and aggression towards our people and members of the public across the transport network.
-We have invested heavily in training our frontline team members to ensure they know their priority is 'safety always', and they are well equipped with the skills needed to de-escalate situations and create safe outcomes.
-The use of body cameras and emergency buttons provide more layers of communication and assistance, and our work schedules are designed to ensure our team members work together to stay safe and enable well supported time out if required.
+We have invested heavily in training our frontline team members to ensure they know their priority is 'safety always', and they are well-equipped with the skills needed to de-escalate situations and create safe outcomes.
+The use of body cameras and emergency buttons provide more layers of communication and assistance, and our work schedules are designed to ensure our team members work together to stay safe.